farawaystars-sam/FileSense/README.md

 There are 4 stylesheets provided, use the one you like by replacing the base sheet in ``` index.html```

 ## TODO
-1. Make draggable tiles - HP
+1. Make draggable tiles - HP - Dropped
-2. Connect the front end to back end -HP
+2. Connect the front end to back end -HP - Done
     - process button to trigger filesene
     - accept button to trigger json to backend and write
     - reject button on click behaviour - reset most likely
-3. Add tags and summary panel - HP
+3. Add tags and summary panel - HP - Next roll
 4. Add AI search feature based on tags - provide it in file or somewhere...
-LP
+LP - Next roll

 HP = high priority, LP = low priority